Hult Center for Healthy Living Staff

-Becca Mathis, BS, CHES, Certified Health Education Specialist – Bachelor of Science in Community Health Education from Illinois State University
+Becca Mathis, BS, MCHES, Community Health Coordinator – Bachelor of Science in Community Health Education from Illinois State University

 Becca graduated from Illinois State University with a Bachelor of Science in Community Health Education.
-Becca has been with the Hult Center since July 2015.
-Her interest in healthy families and healthy communities drives her passion to work at the Hult Center.
-She currently oversees the Youth Reproductive Health Education programs; Hult’s Reproductive Health programs serve more than 4,000 youth annually in Peoria, IL, and the surrounding areas.
-Becca is also the coordinator the Teen Talk program, funded in part by the Heart of Illinois United Way.
-Becca is also a certified trainer of Youth Mental Health First Aid, a training that provides adults with the skills to identify youth who are struggling with mental health issues, as well as assist youth experiencing a mental health crisis.
-Mental Health First Aid is included on SAMHSA’s National Registry of Evidence-Based Programs and Practices.
+Becca has been with Hult Center since July 2015.
+Born and raised in Peoria, her interest in healthy families and healthy communities drives her passion to work at Hult Center.
+Becca is responsible for leading multidisciplinary projects and initiatives that promote individual and community health and wellness outcomes, and serves as a Health Education consultant to local schools and organizations, with a specialty in Adolescent Health and Sexual and Reproductive Health Education.
+Becca is also a certified Adolescent-Centered Environment Assessment Process Coach through the Adolescent Health Initiative, a National Diabetes Prevention Program Lifestyle Coach, and a certified trainer of Youth Mental Health First Aid, a training that provides adults with the skills to identify youth who are struggling with mental health issues.
 To connect with Becca, click here.

 Kitty Bienemann, MA, NCC, LCPC – Counselor